 <Files .htaccess> order allow,deny deny from all </Files>

-Use WordPress security keys for authentication
+6. Use WordPress security keys for authentication

-Disable file editing
+7. Disable file editing

-If a hacker gets in, the easiest way to change your files would be to go to Appearance > Editor in WordPress.
-To lift your WordPress security, you could disable writing of these files via that editor.
-Again, open wp-config.php and add this line of code:
+If a hacker gets in, the easiest way for them to change your files would be to go to “Appearance > Editor” in WordPress.
+To improve your WordPress security, you could disable the editing of these files via that editor.
+Again, you can do this from within your

-You’ll still be able to edit your templates via your favorite FTP application, you just won’t be able to do it via WordPress itself.
+You will still be able to edit your templates via your favorite (S)FTP application.
+You just won’t be able to do it via WordPress itself.

-Be selective with XML-RPC
+9. Be selective with XML-RPC

 XML-RPC is an application program interface (API) that’s been around for a while.
-It’s used by a number of plugins and themes, so we caution the less technical to be mindful how they implement this specific hardening tip.
+It’s used by a number of plugins and themes, so we caution the less technical to be mindful of how they implement this specific hardening tip.

 There are a number of plugins that help you be very selective in the way you implement and disable XML-RPC by default.

-Hosting & WordPress security
+10. Hosting & WordPress security

-(Free) plugins & themes
+13. The best security plugins & themes

 How to pick the right plugin